eclouw/Capstone-NPIP/README.md

 <h1>Computer Science Capstone Project</h1>
+<h2>My contribution</h2>
+I worked on the frontend of the project.
+The backend coding was performed by other group members

 Overview:
 This is a React.js webapp that allows for retrieving data from a backend server from MLAB and Ripe Atlas to use this data for viewing visually in charts